dave4477/mvcs-framework/README.md

 Then run it (after instantiating your models, controllers and services) using:
 <code>fw.setStateConfiguration(json);</code><br><br>
-As shown in the example, the state machine will switch to the initial state, which will fire a method on a controller defined in the preProcess array of the json file.
+As shown in the example, the state machine will switch to the initial state, which will fire a method on a controller defined in the preProcess array of the json file.<br><br>
+To switch from one state to another dispatch "switchState" with the statename as argument.<br>

 Everything that is dispatched to the context, is validated by the state machine.
 If the event is not found for the current state, the subscriber will not receive it.